Appeals – Claims

 - Review by a Medical Review Panel (bona-fide medical questions only) (POL 18/2010, Medical Review Panels).

-- All requests for appeals must be in writing to the Manager of Appeals.
+- All requests for appeals must be in writing.
 The request should specify the decision in dispute, why the appellant disagrees with the decision, and their expected resolution to the appeal.

 - Access to the claim file is in accordance with the provisions of section 173 and 174 respectively and will follow the process outlined under PRO 06/2017, Authority for Disclosure.

 - All appeals at the Appeals Department level will be acknowledged in writing, including an outline of the decision in dispute, to all interested parties (workers, employers and their representatives).

 - At each level of appeal, the decision is made by the staff member(s) who review the documents and/or hear the evidence.
 The decision maker will ensure that he or she has obtained information that, in the staff member’s opinion, is required to provide the best available evidence upon which to make the decision.
 Decisions made by the Board Appeal Tribunal will only be reviewed by the Board Appeal Tribunal.

 - The decision will be made in accordance with the Act, policies and the rules of natural justice, which require the decision maker to: